Danhayes3008/Seaport-market-income/README.md

 To get the data for this tabel I first had to check the market in game for the trade ratio on items sellable there.
 In order to be used it had to be stored inside an array:

 ![Alt text](Images/Source1.png)
-get technical in this section with diagrams and stuff.

 Next came the need to create the function that would generate the rows for my table.
 A method was used to calculate the total amount for each resource you could trade for based on a average of one hundred units sold.